-And today, I will introduce to you a famous sightseeing train with the slogan “Bringing the Best of Kyoto On Board” – bringing the best of Kyoto on board, that is Kyo-train GARAKU.
+Today, I’d love to introduce you to a scenic train that lives up to its motto: “Bringing the Best of Kyoto On Board” — the Kyo-train GARAKU.

-Kyo-train GARAKU, or simply Garaku, operates from Osaka to Kyoto, starting at Osaka Umeda Station and ending at Kyoto Kawaramachi Station.
+The Kyo-train GARAKU — or simply “Garaku” — runs between Osaka and Kyoto, starting from Osaka Umeda Station and ending at Kyoto Kawaramachi Station.
 Along the way, it stops at four smaller stations: Juso, Awaji, Katsura, and Karasuma.

-Follow the Hankyu Line and head to platform 2, as shown in the photo below.
+From Kyoto Kawaramachi Station, follow the signs for the Hankyu Line and head to Platform 2, as shown in the photo below.

-Now, let’s embark on a journey to explore this unique and special train together!
+Now, let’s hop on board and explore this special train together!

-The seats in this carriage are designed with traditional tatami mats, and the backrest and headrests are beautifully adorned with maple leaves floating on the river, enhancing the autumn theme.
+The seats in this carriage are designed with traditional tatami mats, and the headrests are adorned with patterns of maple leaves floating along a river.

 Designed with a spring theme, the train's third carriage is decorated with cherry blossoms - a symbol of spring in the land of the rising sun.

-This carriage is divided into two sections: the right half features a row of vertical seats with tatami mats adorned with cherry blossom motifs, while the left half has horizontal seats facing the window, providing passengers with a more comfortable and scenic view for sightseeing.
+This carriage is divided into two sections: the right side features traditional tatami-style seats decorated with cherry blossom patterns, while the left side has sideways-facing seats positioned next to the windows — perfect for enjoying the passing scenery.

-And this is my most satisfactory photo today, capturing the exact moment the baby looked straight out at the straight green road, on the train running at 100km/h 😀
+And this was my favorite shot of the day — capturing the exact moment the little one gazed out at the endless green road, as the train sped by at 100km/h. 😄

-Video I took next to the window in cars 3 and 4:
+Here’s a short video I captured by the window seat in Carriages 3 and 4:

 Make sure to grab a photo by the window before anyone else comes along :v